Inferring Traffic Models in Terminal Airspace from Flight Tracks and Procedures: Single Trajectory Model

 \subsection{Gaussian Mixture Model}

-The Gaussian mixture model (GMM) is a probabilistic generative model which assumes the data points are generated from a mixture of Gaussian distributions.
-This model is capable of representing the multimodality and the uncertainty of complex data distributions.
-Also, it can generate samples that capture representative characteristics of the training data.
+The Gaussian mixture model (GMM) is a probabilistic generative model that assumes the data points are generated from a mixture of Gaussian distributions.
+This model is capable of representing the multimodality and the uncertainty of complex data distributions \cite{kochenderfer2015decision}.
+Additionally, GMMs are commonly used across broad domains to generate samples that capture representative characteristics of the training data \cite{liu2019improving, chokwitthaya2020applying, li2021gaussian}.
 These advantages align with our objectives of modeling the aircraft behavior and generating realistic trajectories.

 For each flight stage, we construct a GMM with a set of training input vectors defined as (\ref{eq:single_model_training_data}).
 If a single vector $\tau$ is sampled from $K$ mixture components, the marginal probability distribution of $\tau$ is